wp-plugins/sqlite-cache/readme.txt

 Click on Deactivate link on the plugins list, then the settings file (yourdomain.ini) will be deleted so cache engine will not be applied for the current domain.
-However it stays working for other sites installed in the same directory until it is included in the `index.php`.
+However it stays working for other sites installed in the same directory until it is included in the `index.php` and their setting files exist.

 == Other notes ==

 = As the cache script doesn't load the WordPress core where does it save it's settings? =

-* To get the plugin working you need to define the SQLite storage location in the `index.php` of the wordpress installation directory (note, not in wp-config.php but index.php).
+To get the plugin working you need to define the SQLite storage location in the `index.php` of the wordpress installation directory (note, not in wp-config.php but index.php).
 Besides of the SQLite file, this directory contains general settings file (compression setting) and a subfolder for per domain settings.